Program in Russian Studies

 Undergraduate Major and Minor

-Electives can be chosen from among rich offerings in Russian and comparative literature, film and culture, as well as history, politics, and courses on Russian Jewish history.
+The major is based on a strong interdisciplinary approach, which encourages students to become sophisticated analysts of Russian cultural traditions expressed through language, literature, film, or theater.
+Beyond language study, students can choose from a rich offerings in Russian and comparative literature, film, theater, and culture, as well as history, politics, and courses on Russian Jewish history.
 Literature courses focus on the major authors and works of the nineteenth and twentieth centuries.
 Most literature electives are taught in English in order to make them accessible to a broad range of students.
-Students of Russian are encouraged to do as much of the literature course readings as possible in Russian.
+Students of Russian are encouraged to do as much of the literature and history course readings as possible in Russian.

 Learning Goals